 The tip of the cape of Hanko is a shelter for many endangered species and a resting place for birds.
 The area offers an excellent opportunity for bird watching and research.
 The ornithological association Tringa sustains a bird station lodged in an old fisherman’s hut right by the sea and the association systematically observes and marks birds.

 Follow the designated markings (painted white) along the trail and avoid disturbing the wildlife during your visit to the nature reserve.
-The nature path is 6,7 km long.
+The nature path is 6,7 km long and you can only visit on foot (no cars or bikes).
 The path is occasionally rough and is not suitable for disabled people.
 At this point there is no service in the area.